thkwznk/aseprite-scripts/ROADMAP.md

 Update v?.?.?:

 - [Fix] *Add Inbetween Frames* should work with groups, currently it doesn't
 - [Improvement] *Advanced Scaling* lock the UI when dialog is shown for consistency with the rest of Aseprite and show "Processing..." dialog when resizing
+- [Improvement] *Analyze Colors* reintroduce color replacement and color selection on click